 The Crocodile Creek bottle ranked 10th out of 11 bottles in this review.
-It is sort of a cool cup on the surface and we sort of had high hopes for it, but in the end it just failed to measure up to the competition and it had some relatively significant problems that prevented it from scoring higher.
+It is sort of a cool cup on the surface and we sort of had high hopes for it, but in the end, it just failed to measure up to the competition and it had some relatively significant problems that prevented it from scoring higher.
 While it has some attributes we really like, a stainless steel body and attached lid, it struggled in some basic areas of performance like preventing leaks and being easy to use.
-In the end it is a bottle we can't recommend, but still feel sort of badly about that fact.
+In the end it is a bottle we can't recommend but still, feel sort of bad about that fact.

 Crocodile Creek Drinking Bottle Review